Hi, my name is

 People Programs Manager & People Partner

-Designing and implementing integrated people strategies and initiatives across the company, that drive employee engagement, performance, and development and that are aligned with company culture and based on data.
-I do this primarily through program development and management, organizational design and serving as HR business partner to company leaders, 1:1 and group coaching, designing and facilitating trainings, and people analytics.
+Designed and implemented integrated people strategies and initiatives across the company and on specific teams, that drove employee engagement, performance, and development and that were aligned with org culture and based on data.
+I did this primarily through program development and management, organizational design and serving as HR business partner to company leaders, 1:1 and group coaching, designing and facilitating trainings, and people analytics.

 Regional Director (General Manager)